adrianhelvik/funky-di/README.md

 ===============================================

-This package is focused on dependency injection for ES6 classes.
+This package is focused on dependency injection for ES6 classes in node.
 If you need dependency injection for functions as well, you might want to check out Codependent - another project I have made.
 But I would recommend using Funky DI instead.